Beaver Area School District

-Beaver Area School District is a suburban, public school district in Beaver County, Pennsylvania.
-The district encompasses approximately 21 sqmi serving the Boroughs of Beaver and Bridgewater and Brighton Township and Vanport Township in Beaver County, Pennsylvania and Monaca, Pennsylvania.
-The district serves a resident population of 1,972 people.
+Beaver Area School District is a suburban, public school district in Beaver County, Pennsylvania, United States.
+The district encompasses approximately 21 sqmi serving the Boroughs of Beaver and Bridgewater and Brighton Township and Vanport Township in Beaver County, Pennsylvania.
+The district serves a resident population of 14,993 people.

 The district operates one High School, one Middle School and two Elementary Schools.